CadenFinley/CJsShell/README.md

 # DevToolsTerminal-LITE

 DevToolsTerminal-LITE is a open-source, lightweight terminal application that allows you to execute terminal commands, manage shortcuts and startup commands, and integrate with OpenAI for AI-based responses and help.
-This is a lighweight, c++ build as compared to: https://github.com/CadenFinley/DevToolsTerminal
+This is a lightweight, c++ build as compared to: https://github.com/CadenFinley/DevToolsTerminal

 It has all the same features all while not requiring any java nonsense.